Type 26 frigate: Global Combat Ship

 Although a decision was made in November 2010 to reduce the specifications and capability requirements of the Global Combat Ship design, BAE Systems' design concepts by 2014 had returned to their original working baseline of a large 6,900 tonne warship.
 In February 2015, the MoD and BAE Systems signed a £859 million contract to continue development and progress towards manufacturing.
 A 12-month demonstration phase began on 1 April 2015 and, after a 12-month extension in March 2016, was scheduled to be completed in June 2017.

 Primarily due to the costs of the ship, the 2015 Strategic Defence and Security Review reduced the planned procurement of Type 26 vessels from 13 ships to 8.
 The resulting gap would now be filled by a new class of cheaper frigate designated Type 31.

-On 2 July 2017, BAE Systems announced it had been awarded a c£3.7 billion contract by the UK MoD to manufacture the first three Type 26 ships.
+On 2 July 2017, BAE Systems announced it had been awarded a £3.7 billion contract by the UK MoD to manufacture the first three Type 26 ships.
 The statement said that steel would be cut for the first ship in Glasgow "in the coming weeks."

 In September 2015, the programme cost was estimated at £11.5 billion, for what was then assumed to be for 13 Global Combat Ships.
 The cost for the current eight ships was quoted as £8 billion in 2016.
 Three ships were ordered in 2017 for £3.7 billion.

 In July 2021 it was revealed in response to a Parliamentary question that it was intended that the Type 26 frigate would be equipped with a new Future Cruise/Anti-ship Weapon from 2028.